alper/alpernl/content/posts/29c3-long-live-the-protocoletariat/index.md

 > Instead we should build alternate structures.
 We are going to build this thing over here and it's a much better way to run things.
 That can sort of infect into the world and obsolete other things. —Eleanor Saitta

 That last one should be the golden test of activism: are you just complaining or are you doing something to actually make things better?
 If not, why not?

+[^1]: Such structures are created mostly by a select group of people to pursue an agenda of money or power.